 Start with the big players.
 In the UK, that’s Yell, Thomson Local, and Scoot.
 The US has Yelp, Yellow Pages, and Bing Places.
 Canada focuses on Yellow Pages, Yelp, and Foursquare.
 Australia prioritises True Local, Yellow Pages, and Yelp.

 What if you find major inconsistencies across dozens of directories?
 Don’t panic and change everything at once.
-Google can interpret mass changes as suspicious activity.
-Update 5-10 directories per week, starting with the highest authority sites.
+Google can read mass changes as suspicious activity.
+Update 5 to 10 directories per week, starting with the highest-authority sites.

 Step 3: Industry-Specific Cleanup

 These carry more weight than generic directories.
 A restaurant listed incorrectly on OpenTable hurts more than a wrong listing on some random directory.
-Prioritise therefore.
+Prioritise accordingly.

 Common NAP mistakes to avoid:

 Track your progress in a spreadsheet.
-Include directory name, URL, last updated date, and status.
-Trust me, you’ll thank yourself later when you need to update information.
+Include directory name, URL, last-updated date, and status.
+You’ll thank yourself later when you need to update information.

 Generic directories are table stakes.
-Industry-specific directories?
-That’s where you separate yourself from the pack.
-These directories carry more weight because they’re relevant, trusted, and often have higher domain authority.
+Industry-specific directories are where you set yourself apart.
+They carry more weight because they’re relevant, trusted, and often have higher domain authority.

 Legal Services: